th-rtyf-re/chess-dip/docs/RULES.md

 ### Builds

 Powers may build on any home center that they own.
-Home centers are the ones on the first two ranks on their side of the board: ranks `1` and `2` for England and Italy, and ranks `7` and `8` for France and Scandinavia.
+At the beginning of the game, a power's home centers are the ones on the first two ranks on their side of the board: ranks `1` and `2` for England and Italy, and ranks `7` and `8` for France and Scandinavia.
 Some home centers can change ownership; this will be explained when pawns are introduced.

 ## Bishops and rooks: introducing multiple-square orders